logo

 data: str, bytes, dict, list, None or generator

 Returned value as response body.
-Each type of data returns different response type:
+Each type of data returns a different response type:

 content_type: str

-The Content-Type header which is set, if this header is not set in headers.
+The Content-Type header is set if this header is not already set in the headers.

 headers: Headers, tuple, dict, ...

-If is Headers instance, that be set (referer).
-Other types, are send to Headers constructor.
+If it is a Headers instance, it will be set (e.g., referer).
+Other types are sent to the Headers constructor.

 status_code: int